scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 - **Communication through core ASes**:

-  - **Core-segment combination** (Cases 1a, 1b, 1c, 1d in {{figure-1}}): The up and down segments of source and destination do not have an AS in common.
+  - **Core segment combination** (Cases 1a, 1b, 1c, 1d in {{figure-1}}): The up and down segments of source and destination do not have an AS in common.
 In this case, a core segment is REQUIRED to connect the source's up segment and the destination's down segment (Case 1a).
 If either the source or the destination AS is a core AS (Case 1b) or both are core ASes (Cases 1c and 1d), then no up or down segments are REQUIRED to connect the respective ASes to the core segment.
   - **Immediate combination** (Cases 2a, 2b in {{figure-1}}): The last AS on the up segment (which is necessarily a core AS) is the same as the first AS on the down segment.
 In this case, a simple combination of up and down segments creates a valid forwarding path.
 In Case 2b, only one segment is required.

 - **Peering shortcut** (Cases 3a and 3b): A peering link exists between the up and down segment, and extraneous path segments to the core are cut off.
 Note that the up and down segments do not need to originate from the same core AS and the peering link could also be traversing to a different ISD.